 - Nominees N ("N" as Name of beneficial owner disclosed): where trading and safekeeping practices make individual registration of beneficial owners difficult or impractical, shareholders may register their holdings through a Nominee N with voting rights, subject to the specific understanding that the identity and holdings of beneficial owners are to be disclosed to the Company, periodically or upon request.
-Holdings of a Nominee N, or Nominees N acting as an organised group or pursuant to a common agreement, may not otherwise exceed 5% of the share capital of the Company.
-Holdings exceeding the 5% limit (respectively the limit fixed by the Board of Directors, see 6.1.2) are registered without voting rights. - Nominees A ("A" as Anonymous beneficial owner): registration without voting rights.

-2.6.4 Procedure and conditions for cancelling statutory privileges and limitations of transferability Please refer to point 6.1.3 below.

-2.7 Convertible bonds and warrants/options As at 31 December 2009, there are no outstanding convertible bonds or warrants issued by the Company or by subsidiaries on shares of the Company.
+Voting rights of Nominees are to be excercised on the basis of voting instructions received from the beneficial owners.
+Holdings of a Nominee N, or Nominees N acting as an organised group or pursuant to a common agreement, may not exceed 5% of the share capital of the Company.
+Holdings exceeding the 5% limit (respectively the limit fixed by the Board of Directors, see 6.1.2) are registered without voting rights.
+The responsibility for disclosure of beneficial owners and their holdings resides with the nominees registered in the share register. - Nominees A ("A" as Anonymous beneficial owner): registration without voting rights. - 2.6.4 Procedure and conditions for cancelling statutory privileges and limitations on transferability Please refer to point 6.1.3 below. - 2.7 Convertible bonds and options As at 31 December 2010, there were 1 400 000 outstanding put options sold by a Nestlé subsidiary on Nestlé S.A. shares, which if exercised would represent 0.04% of the share capital of the Company.(a)